g40st/AI_8-Puzzle-Algorithms/README.md

 ## Installing / Getting started

-Import this reporistory as a new project in eclipse.
+Import this repository as a new project in eclipse.

 ## Author
 Christian Högerle